Shine a Light (G-Dragon album)

-Shine a Light is the first live album by South Korean rapper and singer-songwriter G-Dragon.
+Shine a Light is the first live album by South Korean rapper G-Dragon.
 It was released on March 30, 2010 and is a two-disc compilation of live and remixed songs, recorded during his Shine a Light concert in December 2009 at Olympic Gymnastics Arena.

 Background

 Following G-Dragon's plagiarism accusations for his song "Heartbreaker" by Sony Music who saw similarities to Flo Rida's song "Right Round", YG Entertainment announced they had personally reached out to Flo Rida's representatives.
 The label confirmed on March 6, 2010 that Flo Rida is going to appear as a featuring artist in a new version of "Heartbreaker", to be included as a bonus track on G-Dragon's live album Shine a Light.

 Track listing

 All tracks written by G-Dragon; "The Leaders" co-written with Teddy and CL.